YZF-R3 vs Ninja 400

 In isolation, the Yamaha YZF-R3 is quite a responsive little engine with a good spread of power and torque.

-Though, to really make progress and if chasing equally or faster machinery you would want to keep the engine spinning above 7000 rpm where it delivers good performance.
+However, to really make progress and if chasing equally or faster machinery you would want to keep the engine spinning above 7000 rpm where it delivers good performance.

 The Kawasaki Ninja 400’s on the other hand has an engine that sits just below the imaginary border of small and big bike engine performance and offers a bigger bike feel when twisting the throttle and is less frantic.